ayurmawagle/HospitalWaitlistDashboard/README.md

 - Previous year: 640,000 patients
 - Year-over-year increase: 10.8%

-This growth underscores the increasing demand for our services and the need for strategic planning.
+This growth underscores the increasing demand for hospital services and the need for strategic planning.

 ## Key Insights from Our Interactive Dashboard